-Current Energy Case Study for Microsoft Dynamics
+Current Energy Case Study by Microsoft Dynamics GP ERP

 Founded in 2001 and headquartered in Dallas, Texas, Current Energy pioneers new strategies and services that help both residential and commercial customers reduce their energy costs.
 The company’s multiple business units include energy brokerage, facilities management, field service, manufacturing, and the world’s first energy-efficiency retail store.
 The breadth of offerings at Current Energy — from energy-efficient light bulbs to energy-management services — provides a comprehensive approach to reducing energy consumption and expense.

 Much of the growth at Current Energy has come recently through acquisition and the pioneering of new ventures, and the company plans to expand operations nationwide.
-This rapid growth, into both new lines of business and geographic areas, was hampered by the company’s previous accounting software, QuickBooks.
+This rapid growth into both new lines of business and geographic areas was hampered by the company’s previous accounting software, QuickBooks.

 “Running a growing, multifaceted organization in QuickBooks became unmanageable.
-Each time we added a line-of-business, we had to create a new instance in QuickBooks.
+Each time we added a line of business, we had to create a new instance in QuickBooks.
 It made recording intercompany transactions and bank reconciliation extremely difficult,” recalls Lee Horton, IT Director at Current Energy.

-As business expanded, Current Energy spent an increasing amount of effort reconciling discrepancies in its accounts, managing cash flow requirements, and reporting accurate financial information to the private investors who own the company.
+As the business expanded, Current Energy spent an increasing amount of effort reconciling discrepancies in its accounts, managing cash flow requirements, and reporting accurate financial information to the private investors who own the company.
 “Because QuickBooks is not a transactional financial system, we relied on paper processes to track transactions and changes.
 And with seven people in our accounting department, plus a Director of Finance, it became very difficult to maintain transactional integrity and track how we arrived at a certain point in our balance,” explains Horton.
 In addition, limited accounting functionality meant that the business management team did not have the up-to-date information or flexible reporting it needed to support confident decisions.

 Current Energy also needed tighter integration between its lines of business to facilitate increased cross-selling.
 Because the company has such a broad range of products and services, customers can get confused without a seamless product learning and purchasing experience.
 “As a business goal, we’re trying to foster cross-selling and sharing of customer opportunities between our different lines of business.
 The inability to record intercompany transactions and purchases in QuickBooks made that highly impractical,” says Horton.